Introduction to Permaculture - Reading the Landcape

 What will you learn in this workshop?
 This workshop teaches you how to “read” a landscape.
 Identifying its unique features, opportunities, and constraints reveals its potential for maximum production and ecological uplift.
 Zone planning and other permaculture design strategies minimize the amount of energy and labor needed to create and maintain this productive landscape by mimicking the principals of natural ecosystems.

 How will you learn in this workshop?
 Patty Ceglia, a regional permaculture design matriarch, and Greg Strella, Pearlstone’s chief stewardship officer, will demonstrate and guide participants through practice site analysis, map sketching, zone planning and other permaculture design exercises.
-Attendees will also learn more about Pearlstone’s 13-day residential Permaculture Design Course featuring Practical Permaculture author Dave Boehnlein.
+Attendees will also learn more about Pearlstone’s 13-day residential Permaculture Design Certificate course featuring Practical Permaculture author Dave Boehnlein.

 Cost: $25 per person